everaccounting/wp-ever-accounting/readme.txt

 == Changelog ==
+= 1.1.5 = (24th January 2023)
+* Fix: Currency dropdown not showing all currencies.
+* Fix: Customer dropdown not showing all customers.
+* Fix: Vendor dropdown not showing all vendors.
+* Fix: Account dropdown not showing all accounts.
+* Fix: Category dropdown not showing all categories.
+* Fix: Item dropdown not showing all items.
+* Fix: Import not working.
+* Fix: Bill mark as paid not working.

 = 1.1.4 = (21th November 2020)
 * Fix: Missing logo in the setup wizard.
 * Fix: Stuck on the setup wizard.